 The following is the letter that will be generated when you click the "Start Writing" button on the right.
-You may also add your own thoughts.
+You may also add your thoughts.
 You can read David Goodman's Opinion piece, Ohioans need access to legal end-of-life options such as medical aid in dying before sending your email.

 As your constituent, I urge you to support Medical Aid in Dying legislation for the terminally ill in Ohio.
-I call on you to re-introduce SB 249, first introduced in 2018 in G.A.
-132 by Senator Charleta Tavares.

 The bill includes stringent safeguards that have proven effective, with no abuse cases, in over 40 years of experience with medical aid in dying laws in these states.
 This is very patient-directed.
-Only the patient can make the request, qualify for, and then decide if and when to use the prescription.
+Only the patient can make the request, qualify for it, and then decide if and when to use the prescription.
 Two doctors must verify a terminal diagnosis with less than six months to live, that the request is voluntary, and that the patient is mentally capable of making the decision.
 The person must also be able to take the medication on their own.